 After all students are counted, teachers should maintain the security of the room and not open the doors for anyone under any circumstances.
 Teachers are advised to provide students who are struggling with a ‘quiet’ activity such as reading, to avoid thinking about the school emergency lockdown.
 Students should stay in an area within the classroom that is not visible from the outside or door.
 Lockdown procedures remain in place until teachers are contacted by phone or the PA system with more information about the lockdown.

 End of Lockdown

-Once an official notification is provided by the principal and emergency services, the lockdown can be ceased.
+Once the principal and emergency services provide an official notification, the lockdown can be ceased.
 Teachers can instruct students to come out of their assigned spots, turn lights on and unlock doors.
-Teachers should then provide students with more information about the emergency lockdown and offer support and advice to help improve student wellbeing.
-After teachers explain that it’s safe to leave the classroom, students can continue the school day or go home (depending on the time of the lockdown and the student’s wellbeing).
+Teachers should then provide students with more information about the emergency lockdown and offer support and advice to help improve student well-being.
+After teachers explain that it’s safe to leave the classroom, students can continue the school day or go home (depending on the time of the lockdown and the student’s well-being).

 Regardless of a short or long lockdown, the school principal must notify all parents, especially when the lockdown goes beyond school hours.
-Parents can reach out to teachers regarding the lockdown procedures or the wellbeing of their children.
-It’s vital the school notifies parents as they can take the necessary precautions at home to support their child.
+Parents can reach out to teachers regarding the lockdown procedures or the well-being of their children.
+It’s vital the school notifies parents so they can take the necessary precautions at home to support their child.